electron-userland/electron-builder/docs/configuration/linux.md

 * <code id="LinuxConfiguration-synopsis">synopsis</code> String - The [short description](https://www.debian.org/doc/debian-policy/ch-controlfields.html#s-f-Description).
 * <code id="LinuxConfiguration-description">description</code> String - As [description](/configuration/configuration.md#Metadata-description) from application package.json, but allows you to specify different for Linux.
 * <code id="LinuxConfiguration-category">category</code> String - The [application category](https://specifications.freedesktop.org/menu-spec/latest/apa.html#main-category-registry).
+* <code id="LinuxConfiguration-mimeTypes">mimeTypes</code> Array&lt;String&gt; - The mime types in addition to specified in the file associations.
+Use it if you don't want to register a new mime type, but reuse existing.
 * <code id="LinuxConfiguration-desktop">desktop</code> any - The [Desktop file](https://developer.gnome.org/integration-guide/stable/desktop-files.html.en) entries (name to value).
 <!-- end of generated block -->

-## AppImage Options

-The top-level `appImage` key contains set of options instructing electron-builder on how it should build [AppImage](https://appimage.org/).

-{% include "/generated/appimage-options.md" %}

 ## Debian Package Options

 The top-level [deb](configuration.md#Configuration-deb) key contains set of options instructing electron-builder on how it should build Debian package.

-{% include "/generated/DebOptions.md" %}
+{!generated/DebOptions.md!}

-All `LinuxTargetSpecificOptions` can be also specified in the `deb` to customize Debian package.
+All [LinuxTargetSpecificOptions](linux.md#linuxtargetspecificoptions-apk-freebsd-pacman-p5p-and-rpm-options) can be also specified in the `deb` to customize Debian package.

 ## `LinuxTargetSpecificOptions` APK, FreeBSD, Pacman, P5P and RPM Options
 <a name="LinuxTargetSpecificOptions"></a>

 The top-level `apk`, `freebsd`, `pacman`, `p5p` and `rpm` keys contains set of options instructing electron-builder on how it should build corresponding Linux target.

-{% include "/generated/LinuxTargetSpecificOptions.md" %}
+{!generated/LinuxTargetSpecificOptions.md!}